aleph2c/miros/docs/_sources/patterns.rst.txt

 ^^^^^^^^

 Formal description:

-  Make the statechart topology more flexible by inventing an event an posting it  to itself.
+  "Make the statechart topology more flexible by inventing an event an posting it to itself.

   Often in state modeling, loosely related functions of a system are strongly coupled by a common event.
 Consider, for example, periodic data acquisition,